papivot/pace-docs/PKS Workload Deployment using Helm.md

 > `helm version`

-with a valid kubeconfig to the cluster and tiller installed you get something similar to this -
+With a valid kubeconfig to the cluster and tiller installed, you get something similar to this -

 ```shell
 Client: &version.Version{SemVer:"v2.14.1", GitCommit:"5270352a09c7e8b6e8c9593002a73535276507c0", GitTreeState:"clean"}